ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 ### Overview

 KIASU-BC extends AES-128 by incorporating an 8-byte tweak into each round.
 The tweak is padded to 16 bytes and XORed with the round key at each round of the cipher.
-This construction is used in the `ipcrypt-nd` instantiation described in {{ipcrypt-nd}}.
+This construction is used in the `ipcrypt-nd` instantiation.

 ### Tweak Padding